+'''

 <old-name>-<uid>

+'''
-- otherwise, the given name is applied.

-• predicate - a 2-argument callable(op, node-data) that should return true for nodes to include outputs = None overwrites_collector = None set_execution_method(method)
+- otherwise, the given name is applied. - predicate the node predicate is a 2-argument callable(op, node-data) that should return true for nodes to include; if None, all nodes included.

 Returns A narrowed netop clone, which MIGHT be empty!